bitcraze/bitcraze-website/src/support/downloads.md

 * [Android client](https://play.google.com/store/apps/details?id=se.bitcraze.crazyfliecontrol2)
 * [iOS client](https://itunes.apple.com/us/app/crazyflie-2.0/id946151480)

-## Crazyflie ROS client CrazySwarm
+## Crazyflie ROS 2 client CrazySwarm

 This is an external project.
-Please consult [the Crazyswarm website](https://crazyswarm.readthedocs.io/) for download and installation instructions.
+Please consult [the Crazyswarm2 website](https://imrclab.github.io/crazyswarm2/) for download and installation instructions.

 ## Crazyflie 2.X firmware

 Reflash the crazyflie's firmware with [the cfclient firmware instructions](/documentation/repository/crazyflie-clients-python/master/userguides/userguide_client/#firmware-upgrade) with a {% id_link product-crazyradio-pa %} or from a mobile device app

 Latest stable release of the binary files can be found [in the github releases page](https://github.com/bitcraze/crazyflie-release/releases "GitHub releases for crazyflie-firmware").